Recapping the latest in 2022 eczema treatments under development.

 There are no cures for eczema or psoriasis, but various treatments can be used to provide symptom relief and to help to prevent flare-ups of either condition.

 Working with your dermatologist is the best way to find the treatment options that can bring your skin symptoms under control.
 This may involve a combination of over-the-counter skin products (like moisturizing emollients and topical corticosteroids), prescription skin products, avoiding triggers, and having a good skin care regimen and healthy lifestyle.
 Skin products are particularly good for calming eczema or psoriasis flares.

 For psoriasis treatment, phototherapy (light therapy with ultraviolet or UVB light) may be recommended.
 And, if either condition is severe, biologics or systemic (oral) treatments to reduce inflammation may be recommended.

 “Topical steroids have been the workhorse treatment for both psoriasis and eczema,” said Dr. Paller.
 “Other medications that broadly suppress the immune system, whether oral or to be applied to the skin, can work for both.
 However, newer agents that are more ‘targeted’ to the now-known underlying cause of these two inflammatory disorders are more specific for psoriasis or eczema by suppressing specific arms of the immune system.”

-Clearly, there’s a lot more to eczema and psoriasis than meets the eye.
+Clearly, there’s a lot more to the psoriasis vs. eczema question than meets the eye.
 But regardless of which condition you have, or think you have, we know that the challenges of both conditions can run deep on patients and their caregivers.
 We hope that this article inspires you to talk to a knowledgeable healthcare provider to find the best treatment plan for you.